 So, whether you want cutting-edge treatments using the best science, or simply to commune with Mother Nature, here are the spas you need to visit.

 Voavah Private Island, Maldives

 Imagine an entire island all to yourself?
 This seven-bedroom, private-island resort is the world’s first exclusive-use UNESCO hideaway, and is about as an indulgent escape as it gets.
 Surrounded by pristine, powdery, white beaches and sapphire blue water, you can book this island and have total privacy, except for the staff who are there to cater to your every whim.
-Managed by the Four Seasons hotel group, you get to enjoy the attention to detail it is renowned for.
+Managed by the Four Seasons hotel group (which was presented several Forbes Travel Guide Five Star awards for various hotel locations in 2019) you get to enjoy the attention to detail it is renowned for.

 Every single thing is about you.
 What would you like to eat, and where would you like it to be served?
 Would you like us to prepare the jet skis or would you prefer yoga?
 There are Ayurvedic physicians, acupuncturists and hair consultants on call.
 And of course you must indulge in a bespoke treatment at The Ocean of Consciousness Spa.

 According to Saru, Voavah’s Bhutanese therapist, the most popular treatment is ‘Trust Sets Us Free’.
 It includes a mind-expanding, upper-body experience featuring Palo Santo smoke cleansing, a neck-and-shoulder massage, Shirodhara, clear-quartz resonance therapy and a guided meditation.
 There is also a luxury yacht available to sail in the Baa Atoll should you wish.

 From A$46,360 per night.